Priyanshukr985/customer_behaviour_analysis/README.md

  # Customer Behavior Analysis Project

-**data analytics project showcasing customer behavior analysis using python, SQL &amp; Power BI**
+**Data analytics project showcasing customer behavior analysis using python, SQL &amp; Power BI**

 **This project represents a complete,end-to-end data analytics workflow.
 The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.**